The History of the Rural Hall Congregation

 From this organization grew the Rural Hall Moravian Sunday School and Church, a member of the body of churches forming the oldest of Protestant denominations.
 The church was formally organized as a congregation of the Moravian Church in America , Southern Province, on Sunday, May 3, 1931.
 This date is officially recognized as the anniversary of our congregation.

 In her early years the church was served by the following pastors on a part-time basis: The Revs.
 Ralph C. Bassett, E. C. Helmich, Charles B. Adams, Edward T. Mickey, Edwin Fussel, C. Truett Chadwick, William A. Cranford, Jr., and Howard G. Foltz.
 In 1964 the church called her first full-time pastor, The Rev. C. Truett Chadwick.
 Since then she has been served on a full-time basis by The Revs.
-E. Keith Hutcherson, Alan H. Barnes, Jon C. Peterson, Truman L. Dunn, Tracy A. Pryor, James C. Newsome, Jr., and the Rev. Dr. Steve Craver.
+E. Keith Hutcherson, Alan H. Barnes, Jon C. Peterson, Truman L. Dunn, Tracy A. Pryor, James C. Newsome, Jr., the Rev. Dr. Steve Craver, and the Rev. Aaron Linville.

 A three year capital stewardship program, the Building in Faith Campaign, began in the fall of 1997 to raise funds for a new fellowship hall.
 The campaign concluded at the end of 2000 with total gifts of over $675,000.
 The beautiful new facility was completed at a cost of nearly $1 million and dedicated to the service and glory of God on January 7, 2001.
 On November 16, 2003 the congregation celebrated the retiring of the debt with a lovefeast and mortgage burning ceremony.